Proutyeahs/petPortal/README.md

 # Pet Portal

-Duration: Spetember 5th - September 20th 2022
+Duration: September 5th - September 20th 2022

 The inspiration for this application are my two pet snakes, Gwyn and Patches!
 Snakes are inconsistent eaters and thus I needed a way to keep track of when they've eaten or refused food.
 My application was built for a mobile device and is a feeding tracker for any type of pet.
 It allows you to add pets and assign them a pet sitter so you are able to view feeding details while out of town.